-In 2020, a gift policy was introduced regulating the maximum value of gifts that may be accepted and the situations in which business contacts can receive gifts.
+In 2020, a Gift Policy was introduced regulating the maximum value of gifts that may be accepted and the situations in which business contacts can receive gifts.
 Presents may not be given to potential business contacts in order to canvass business.
 In addition, the Cash Policy regulates the proper documentation of the use of cash by office management.
 However, since our business model is cashless, all transactions are carried out by bank transfers using the dual control principle.

-As outlined in Criterion 17 (Human Rights), there is a Code of Conduct for business contacts that all suppliers have to sign before they can use the platform services.
+As Criterion 17 (Human Rights) outlines, there is a Code of Conduct for business contacts that all suppliers must sign before they're permitted to use our platform services.
 Similarly, there is a Code of Conduct for employees, which they sign and agree to abide by when they sign their employment contract.